-Restricting access to the means of suicide is one of the most effective suicide prevention strategies.
+Restricting access to the means of suicide is one of the most effective suicide prevention strategies^{25,26,27}.
 With better data and a regional approach, communities can develop a long-term, strategic approach and drive local efforts in safety and prevention.

-- Currently timely (up to date) regional data is not available which limits our ability to use data to drive decision making. - Hangings and poisoning are the most common methods of suicide in Queensland. - Safety plans are held by providers and individuals have to develop new safety plans with multiple providers. - Carers are often not aware of/informed of details of safety plans and how they can support people to implement their safety plans.
+- "Currently timely (up to date) regional data is not available which limits our ability to use data to drive decision making." - "Hangings and poisoning are the most common methods of suicide in Queensland." - "Safety plans are held by providers and individuals have to develop new safety plans with multiple providers." - "Carers are often not aware of/informed of details of safety plans and how they can support people to implement their safety plans."

-9 Improving safety and reducing access to means of suicide Outcome What do we want to achieve?
-Action How will we do it?
+Improving safety and reducing access to means of suicide Outcome Action Measure Timeline Lead Priority

+Outcome What do to achieve we want Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority 1 Know the patterns and trends of suicide in the Gold Coast region and use this data to better target suicide 1.1 Undertake an annual needs assessment to inform the community of regional patterns and trends in suicide.
-Needs assessment is updated annually and publicly available on the PHN website Current and ongoing annually GCPHN 0 prevention activities. (including hotspots/sites, means of suicide, age trends, gender, cultural backgrounds 1.2 Explore options for ongoing access to current data and regular updates from the Queensland Suicide Register.
-MOU or collaboration agreement is signed with AISRAP/MHC Current and ongoing GCPHN/GCHHS 0 etc).
-1.3 Identify and explore access to other sources of relevant regional data e.g. police referrals, ambulance data, local service providers.
-A register is developed to identify most current sources of information, key contacts, frequency of data updates etc ST GCPHN/GCHHS 3 1.4 Prepare an annual suicide audit template/report to share regional data and highlight Template/report is developed and updated annually MT TBD 3
+Priority patterns a trends of in the Go 9.1 Know the patterns and trends of suicide in the Gold 9.1.1 Undertake an annual needs assessment to inform the community of regional patterns and trends in suicide.
+Needs assessment is updated annually and publicly available on the PHN website Current and ongoing annually GCPHN СО Coast reg and use t data to be target sui preventio his etter icide 9.1.2 Explore options for ongoing access to current data and regular updates from the Queensland Suicide Register.
+MOU or collaboration agreement is signed with AISRAP/QMHC Current and ongoing GCPHN/Gold Coast Health со activities (including hotspots/ means of age trend gender, co backgrou /sites, suicide, ls, ultural 9.1.3 Identify and explore access to other sources of relevant regional data e.g. police referrals, ambulance data, local service providers.
+A register is developed to identify most current sources of information, key contacts, frequency of data updates etc ST GCPHN/Gold Coast Health 3 9.1.4 Prepare an annual suicide audit template/report to share regional data and highlight potential responses to improve safety and reduce access.
+Template/report is developed and updated annually MT Express interest mentalhealthaod@gcphn.com.au 3 9.1.5 Use regional data to help promote good prescribing behaviours in GPs.
+To be determined by lead MT Express interest mentalhealthaod@gcphn.com.au 4